lpkyrius/JS-Expert/README.md

     - compare scripts to initialize and remove docker containers
 - Useful libraries for building rich command-line interfaces
 - Working with frameworks for user input on the terminal
-- Code generator project - Creation of templates and project structure + unit tests (TDD)
+- Code generator project - Creation of templates and project structure
+    - unit tests (TDD)
-- Code generator project - Creation of templates and project structure + integration tests (TDD)
+    - integration tests (TDD)
+    - executable